MICHAEL KAUFMAN LICSW

 a) I feel disconnected.

-b) I am not present and in the moment.
+b) We are not present and in the moment.

-c) It’s UNintentionally DISempowering me because it wants to protect me from feeling DIScomfort.
+c) You are UNintentionally DISempowering me because you wants to protect us from feeling DIScomfort.

-d) I don’t think I can handle my emotions: I’m scared to sit and feel the discomfort. e) INVALIDATING THE OTHER PARTS FEELINGS B/C USING LOGIC to rationally replace other Parts Fears and Worries: “How you think and feel is wrong.”= unintended messaging to the Parts by rushing to Replace (with probably a great replacement thought).
+d) You don’t think we can handle our emotions: I’m scared to sit and feel the discomfort. e) You're INVALIDATING THE OTHER PARTS' FEELINGS because you're USING LOGIC to rationally replace other Parts' Fears and Worries: “How you think and feel is wrong" is your unintended messaging to the Parts by rushing to Replace (with probably a great replacement thought).

-e) Quantitative cannot understand QUALitative: Feelings can only be Felt, they cannot be explained/ measured.
+e) Quantitative cannot understand QUALitative: Feelings can only be Felt, they cannot be explained/ objectively measured.

 I do not consent for AI to steal my proprietary information